pkp/controlPublicFiles/readme.md

 This plugin provides settings to restrict who can upload, what kind of files they can upload, and how large their directory of files can grow.

+This functionality can be extended to work on the submission file library upload via the setting 'Apply To Library File Upload'.

 ![Screenshot of plugin settings](screenshot.png)

 ## Installation